lestercantor/gymfinity/README.md

 From the [w3c validator website](https://validator.w3.org/nu/?doc=https%3A%2F%2Flestercantor.github.io%2Fgymfinity%2Findex.html), I have errors and warnings about duplicate ID's used, however, I am not sure of a solution to the problem as I needed the same styles for the tags that were used.
 Since I needed the same styles for the footers, the same errors and warnings are across each page.
 Another issue I am not sure of how to fix is to make the paragraph tag in the footer to be part of the unordered list, as I needed the list style and tags to make the footer content as it is.

 To fix these errors, I realised that ID's are used for unique changes, so having multiple ID's being used was against the validity in the HTML validation.
 My solution to fix this was to make them a class so that multiple elements can have the styling that I want.
 The other I needed to fix were 2 cases of where a `p` element was not a child of the `li` element.
 My solution was to make the `p` element a child of an `li` element, the `ul` element expects an `li` element as its child - which lets me embed a `p` element inside the `li` element so that I can keep the layout as it was before whilst maintaining validity.
 Since this was an error in the footer, which I have across all pages, the changes have been adjusted to each page.
+This solution is credited to a user named "mtf" in [this forum post](https://discuss.codecademy.com/t/what-happens-if-we-put-raw-text-directly-in-the-ul-element/297396/15)

 ![errors in html sign up page validator testing](docs/signup-page-validation.png)